k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_LLM_data_profiling.md

 The input parameters are:

 - ```"threshold"``` is the score above which the plugin should not be executed.
 The threshold is set in order to minimize the number of calls to the LLM.
-It applies to the cases when the column already has **the same property** created by another plugin during the same Discovery Job execution.
+It applies to cases where the column already has **the same property** created by another plugin during the same Discovery Job execution.
   - By default, ```"threshold":0.7```.
   - For example, if the Metadata Regex Classifier plugin created a classification property with score = 0.8 (above the threshold), the LLM plugin will not run on this column.
 - ```"propertyName"``` is a column's property that should be created by the plugin.